What an adventure!

 Travel Insurance is a Must

 The biggest risk in traveling this remote route is for a medical emergency to arise.
-Snake bites, sudden illness, wildfires, or a boat accident are all rather unlikely occurrences.
+Snake bites, sudden illness, wildfires, breaking a bone, or a boat accident are all rather unlikely occurrences.
 But they are possible and could prove dire.

 Our Journey from Coca to Iquitos